pennlabs/django-rest-live/README.md

 Something that can't be
 inferred, however, are [view keyword arguments](https://docs.djangoproject.com/en/3.1/ref/urls/#django.urls.path), normally derived from the URL path to a resource in HTTP requests.
-`django-rest-live` allows you to declare view arguments in your subscription request using the `kwargs` key:
+`django-rest-live` allows you to declare view arguments in your subscription request using the `view_kwargs` key:

 ```json
 {